uscdev/shib-service/README.md

 #### Health

 This container has a built-in healthcheck.
 You can do a external healthcheck by requesting `https://yoursite.com/Shibboleth.sso/Session`.
+If you receive "A valid session was not found." you are good.
 You should add a healthcheck to your container.
 Since the path `/unprotected/health.html` is not shib protected, you should use the following healthcheck:

 ````